 - Linked classes are represented by incoming (o") and outgoing (o") connection icons.
 The properties in those classes with a path to another class are denoted with a circle icon (o).
 Selecting a linked property navigates to that class and displays its properties. - When a property or path is selected, the breadcrumbs at the top of the dialog box show you the property path.
-You can click the Clear icon (■) to clear the path and start again. - After you have selected a path, you can apply a function or formula to calculate the values that are displayed in the filter.
-To add a function, click the function button (fx) at the top of the dropdown list.
+You can click the clear icon (■) to clear the path and start again or you can click the forward (➡) or back (➡) arrows to go forward or backward one or more levels at a time. - After you have selected a path, you can apply a function or formula to calculate the values that are displayed in the filter.
+To add a function, click the function button (fx) at the top of the drop-down list.
 The functions that become available depend on the data type of the selected path.
 To choose a more advanced function or type a formula, click Advanced.
 The Calculated Value dialog box opens and enables you to choose additional properties and functions.
 For more information, see Calculating Values in Lenses and Filters. - 4.
 After you have selected the path to filter on, click Close to close the Fields drop-down list. - 5.
 Next, click the Filter field and select Hierarchy from the drop-down list.
 The dialog box is refreshed to show the Filter Properties and other options that are available for the filter type:

 - 6. Configure any of the following properties.
 Label Field and Children Field are required fields, and the rest of the fields are optional: - Title: Defines the title that appears at the top of the filter when it is added to the dashboard.
-If Title is blank, the value from the Fields field is used as the title. - Show Counts: This setting controls whether the number of results for each filter value are displayed in parentheses next to the value. - Respond to Other Filters: This setting controls whether the results of this filter change based on selections in other filters on the dashboard. - Label Field: Species the property that supplies the label for the parent values in the hierarchy. - Children Field: Specifies the child value in the relationship. - 7.
+If Title is blank, the Fields value is used as the title. - Show Counts: This setting controls whether the number of results for each filter value are displayed in parentheses next to the value. - Respond to Other Filters: This setting controls whether the results of this filter change based on the selections made in other filters on the dashboard. - Label Field: Species the property that supplies the label for the parent values in the hierarchy. - Children Field: Specifies the child value in the relationship. - 7.
 If you would like to be able to further constrain the data that appears in the filter, you can add one or more subfilters.
 To add a subfilter, click Create Filter under Subfilters.
 The process of creating a subfilter is the same as the process for the parent filter.
 However, the subfilter is not displayed on the dashboard.
 It is visible only when editing the parent filter, and the subfilter's configuration affects only the parent filter and any sibling subfilters.